Use the LastPass Authenticator app

 What is the LastPass Authenticator app used for?

-The LastPass Authenticator app is a mobile app that can be used for multifactor authentication (sometimes referred to as two-factor or two-step verification) for any online account you create (on any website, not jut for LastPass).
+The LastPass Authenticator app is a mobile app that can be used for multifactor authentication for any online account you create (on any website, not just for LastPass).

 Once enabled, the LastPass Authenticator app adds an extra layer of protection on top of your standard username and password for that website.
-When you log in, you are using something you know and something you have to prove it's really you.
+When you log in, you are using something you know and something you have to prove it's really you, which means you are using two-factor or two-step verification.
+If you are also using biometrics via your authenticator app or security key, you are using something you have AND something you are, which means you are using multifactor authentication, and therefore stronger than two-factor authentication.

 Here's how it works: